Marcoo09/IOTRemoteReminder/README.md

 http://todo-backend-express.herokuapp.com

 The mobile app have been done in React Native.
+Screenshots in https://github.com/Marcoo09/IOTRemoteReminder/tree/master/screenshots

 The connection ports are: